MPC Wallets: Your Complete Guide [2025]

 Fireblocks Wallet

-Fireblocks is an enterprise-grade platform that delivers a secure MPC wallet infrastructure for moving, storing, and issuing digital assets.
-It is primarily designed for institutions such as banks, exchanges, fintech companies, and Web3 developers, and offers a variety of solutions for managing digital assets, such as custody, treasury operations, tokenization, and payments, all safeguarded under Multi-Party Computation security.
+Fireblocks is an institution-grade platform that delivers a secure MPC wallet infrastructure for moving, storing, and issuing digital assets.
+It is primarily designed for institutions such as banks, exchanges, fintech companies, and Web3 developers, and offers a variety of services for managing digital assets, such as custody, treasury operations, tokenization, and payments, all safeguarded under Multi-Party Computation security.
 At the time of writing, in April of 2025, it provides services for over 2,000 clients like BNY Mellon and ABN AMRO, managing over 300 million wallets and facilitating more than $10 trillion in crypto transactions.

 Key Features

 Fireblocks’ services are specifically designed to cater to the needs of financial institutions, striking a balance between high security, compatibility with client companies’ various systems, and compliance with financial regulations.
-It also features a vast array of configurable systems for setting transaction policies, approval workflows, roles, and governance rules, ensuring compliance and risk management.
+It also features a substantial array of configurable systems for setting transaction policies, approval workflows, roles, and governance rules, ensuring compliance and risk management.
 In other words, the number, distribution, and authorization thresholds of MPC key shares in Fireblocks’ wallets are all adaptable to each institution’s requirements.

 Moreover, Fireblocks is designed to handle large-scale operations with thousands of transactions per second, and provides dedicated insurance for digital assets through a number of insurance broker partners.
 This is coupled with robust KYC/AML (Know your Customer, Anti Money Laundering) regulation compliance and transaction monitoring, stacking even more layers of protection on top of cybersecurity.